gabicantarini/30DaysOfCode-HackerRank/README.md

 # 30DaysOfCode-HackerRank
-30 days of code from Hacker Rank challenge
+My 30 days solution of code from Hacker Rank challenge.